Ghini/ghini.desktop/doc/docker-development.md

 ignored by Git because it may contain database hostnames, database names, Kerberos paths, and other machine-specific settings.

+For password-based PostgreSQL authentication, set `DB_PASSWORD` in `.env`.
+`scripts/docker-dev` passes it through to the container but it should remain local and uncommitted.

 ## Build

 ```sh